To amend the Federal Food, Drug, and Cosmetic Act with respect to liability under State and local requirements respecting devices.

 Length: 2 pages

-This bill was introduced on June 8, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 8, 2016, in a previous session of Congress, but it did not receive a vote.

 Jun 8, 2016